SciML/MethodOfLines.jl/docs/src/tutorials/brusselator.md

 @named pdesys = PDESystem(eq,bcs,domains,[x,y,t],[u(x,y,t),v(x,y,t)])
 ```
+For a list of limitations constraining which systems will work, see [here](@ref limitations)

 ## Method of lines discretization

 Then, we create the discretization, leaving the time dimension undiscretized by supplying `t` as an argument.
 Optionally, all dimensions can be discretized in this step, just remove the argument `t` and supply `t=>dt` in the `dxs`.
-See (here)[] for more information on the `MOLFiniteDifference` constructor arguments and options.
+See [here](@ref molfd) for more information on the `MOLFiniteDifference` constructor arguments and options.

 ```julia
 N = 32